thradams/cake/ownership.md

 }
 ```

-Sometimes is not possible to infer the state.
-Consider this sample.
+For function parameters, the state of the object is valid by default.

-**Listing 20 - Some states cannot be inferred**
+**Listing 20 - States of function parameters**

 ```c
 #include <ownership.h>